Dheuster/AFT-FO4Edition/readme.txt

         B) Go immediately to the Medical facility and talk to Dr. Forsythe.
            Agree to donate some blood.

         C) Leave the Vault Retrieve Ashes the Cat.
-Don’t talk to anyone.
+DonÂ’t talk to anyone.

         D) When you return, Visit medical.
 You should see Bobby, Dr. Forsythe and Dr. Penske talking.
 Go listen in and accept their request to